SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/04-Spring-Data-Services.md

 @Service
-public class StudentServiceImpl implements StudentService {     // Then we have a class implementing our interface
+public class StudentServiceImpl implements StudentService {

+    // Then, we have a class implementing our interface.
+    // It overrides the already implemented methods.

     @Autowired
-    private StudentRepository studentRepository;                // With declared dependencies
+    private StudentRepository studentRepository;

     @Override
-    public void register(Student student) {                     // And already implements methods studentRepository.save(student);
+    public void register(Student student) {
+        studentRepository.save(student);
     }